ryankline122/neovim/README.md

 ### Windows

-1. Use a package manager such as choco to install neovim in Powershell
+1. Use a package manager such as choco to install neovim in Powershell (as Admin)

-2. Follow the same steps as above, with the config directory located at `C:/Users/Your-Username/AppData/neovim/`
+    `choco install neovim`

+2. Copy the contents of this repo into `C:/Users/Your-Username/AppData/Local/nvim/`

+3. Run `nvim .` and verify configuration loads in properly.
+You will still need to install any LSPs manaully.